Lens mount: OM Bayonet

 god I wish the aperture ring had an arm like some rangefinders.
 It would be perfect to be able to comfortably adjust the shutter speed with your right hand while messing with aperture and focus with your left hand.

 I find myself using the original 50mm lens more than the 35 I just got.
 I really love this camera, it hits all the right buttons for me.
-If the viewfinder had aperture/shutter speed readouts and the film advance was a bit smoother, this would be the camera for me.
+If the viewfinder had both aperture/shutter speed readouts and the film advance was a bit smoother, this would be the camera for me.